 Dungeness crabmeat is the best kind to use, but use whatever type of lump crabmeat you can get.
-Just make sure you drain it as well as you can, before mixing it with the other ingredients, since it will be packed in water or brine, and that will make your wontons soggy.
+Just make sure you drain it as well as you can, before mixing it with the other ingredients.
+This is because it will be packed in water or brine and that will make your wontons soggy.

 - 4 oz (100g) softened cream cheese